-Pia is a UKCP registered integrative arts psychotherapist, and draws upon a wide range of creative and reflective tools to support her clients through their personal journeys.
-She builds upon 25 years of group work with a range of audiences, ages and cultures, weaving together arts psychotherapy with a previous background in advertising, qualitative/social research and creative facilitation.
-Her independent practice is based at The London Art Therapy Centre, in Kings Cross, London.
+Pia is a UKCP registered integrative arts psychotherapist, workshop facilitator and author, drawing upon a range of creative and reflective tools to support her clients through their personal journeys.
+Pia builds upon 25 years of group work with a range of audiences, ages and cultures, weaving together arts psychotherapy with a previous background in advertising, qualitative/social research and creative facilitation.

-With a Masters and Diploma from the Institute for Arts in Therapy and Education (IATE), Pia has clinical experience in hospitals and schools, including Place 2 Be, Kids Company, Homerton and Newham Hospital, in its miscarriage and stillbirth unit.
-Pia worked with Women + Health Community Centre in Camden to create an innovative counselling and body therapy programme to support pregnant women and mothers for birth and beyond.
+With a Masters and Diploma from the Institute for Arts in Therapy and Education (IATE), a Diploma in Psychotherapy and Counselling from Regent’s University, Pia has previous clinical experience in hospitals, community centres and schools, including Place 2 Be, Kids Company, Homerton, Newham Hospital, Women + Health Centre in Camden.
+She is currently studying Environmental Arts Therapy, to explore more ways of bringing nature into arts therapy.
 Pia’s TEDx talk, The Heroine’s Journey, shows some of her thinking on art as a compass in times of transition.

-Pia also designed Sometimes I Feel, a creative story-card resource to support children in exploring both positive and challenging feelings.
+Pia also designed Sometimes I Feel, a creative story-card resource to support children and adults in exploring and recognising a range of positive and challenging feelings.

 In 2017, Pia worked alongside creative director, Eugene Hughes, and film director, Ben Mallaby, as story director on artgym’s award-winning documentary The Moving Theatre.
 The Moving Theatre follows four real-life migrant storytellers, and plays back life-changing moments of their journeys through the use of theatre and puppetry.

-In March 2018, The Moving Theatre was voted best documentary at the National Film Awards.
+In March 2018, The Moving Theatre was voted best feature documentary at the National Film Awards.